katie-mccauley/fs-journal/quizzes/week01.md

 ```
 <!-- enter you answer in the space below -->
 ```
-The color: makes a componet in css because it is text color, rgba color, and the class for css of the text color main-title
+The color: makes a componet in css because it is text color, rgba color, and the class for css of the text color main-title, also this contains an element and a class for the text to be the text color
 ```

 **7.** What property would you change if you wanted to make a font **Bold**?